-The information provided below refers to Title I and the appropriate use of Title I funds.
-For additional information, or if you have questions about Title I schools and the use of these funds, please contact the Office of Federal Programs and Grants at (202) 442-6025 or [email protected]
+The below information provided refers to Title I and the appropriate use of Title I funds.
+For additional information, or if you have questions about Title I schools and the use of these funds, please contact (202) 442-6025 or [email protected].

 Title I is the largest source of federal funding for education.
-Schools receive Title I money as part of the Every Student Succeeds Act (ESSA).
-Title I money is used solely to help ensure that children, regardless of family income, have the opportunity to obtain a quality education and become academically proficient.
+Schools receive Title I funds as part of the Elementary and Secondary Education Act, as amended by Every Student Succeeds Act (ESSA).
+Title I funds are used solely to help ensure that children, regardless of family income, can acquire an equitable and quality education that will allow students to become academically proficient.

-A school is eligible to become a Title I Schoolwide Program if 40% or more of the students qualify for free or reduced lunch.
-Eligible schools are permitted to use Title I, Part A funds in combination with state and local resources and other federal education program funds to upgrade the entire educational program of the school to raise the academic achievement of all students.
+- A DCPS school is eligible to become a Title I schoolwide program if the poverty rate of the school is 35% or more.
+Eligible schools are permitted to use Title I, Part A funds in a combination with state and local resources and other federal education program funds to enhance the education program of the school and raise the academic achievement of all students.

-Schools with less than 35% of students eligible for free or reduced lunch are considered Non-Title I.
+Schools with less than 35% poverty rate are considered Non-Title I.

 For school year 2023-2024, DCPS has 88 Title I Schools and 29 Non-Title I Schools.
 View the school designation list.

 Use of Funds

 Title I schools allocate 1% of the Title funding for parent and family engagement activities that strengthen the collaborative relationship between the school and the families.

 DCPS is also required to reserve a necessary and reasonable portion of Title I funds to provide comparable Title I services to homeless children and to neglected and delinquent children.
 Additional information on homeless children and services can be found at dcps.dc.gov/fytp.

 Title II, Part A funds may be used to support professional development activities as defined ESSA.
 Funds may be used to provide follow-up training for teachers who have participated in professional development activities to ensure that the knowledge and skills learned by teachers are implemented in the classroom.